• Home

 This has been compounded by the fact that net immigration in the U.S. has begun to decline and will continue to do so, according to Census Bureau data, while the industry relies heavily on immigrant labor.

-A study from the Baker Institute found that the share of foreign-born health care workers increased from 14.22% to 16.52% between 2007 and 2021, even as the share of the U.S. population that is foreign-born grew by just 1 percentage point to 13.65% in that span.
+A study from the Baker Institute found that the share of foreign-born health care workers increased from 14.22% to 16.52% between 2007 and 2021, even as the share of the U.S. population that is foreign-born grew by just one percentage point to 13.65% in that span.

 “The way I frame it in my own mind is demand and supply,” Zandi said.
-“The aging of the population is supporting demand, and we can see that clearly in the healthcare industry—that’s near term.
-But, on the supply side, the aging is becoming an increasing headwind to growth, and you can see that in terms of labor supply and also in terms of productivity growth.
+“The aging of the population is supporting demand, and we can see that clearly in the health care industry—that’s near term.
+But on the supply side, the aging is becoming an increasing headwind to growth, and you can see that in terms of labor supply and also in terms of productivity growth.
 The demand side effects near term are very positive and necessary in keeping us out of a near-term recession, but [it’s] a very significant supply-side weight on the economy going forward.”

 Individuals won’t age overnight, so the reduction in the workforce will be a “corrosion” of growth rather than a cliff edge, he added.
-But assuming all else is equal, immigration and AI dynamics which could allow the shift to be “much more graceful,” he said.
+But assuming all else is equal, immigration and AI dynamics could allow the shift to be “much more graceful,” he said.

-“Immigration policy [will] very likely will shift at some point in the future, as it becomes clear that we need workers,” Zandi predicted.
+“Immigration policy [will] very likely shift at some point in the future, as it becomes clear that we need workers,” Zandi predicted.

 About the Author